CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-CL.md

 imgData: cumulus-netq
 siteSlug: cumulus-netq
 ---
-After installing your Cumulus NetQ software, you should install the corresponding version of the NetQ Agents on each node you want to monitor.
-NetQ 2.4 Agents can be installed and run on switches running Cumulus Linux version 3.3.2-4.0.x.
+After installing your Cumulus NetQ software, you should install the  NetQ 2.4.0 Agents on each switch you want to monitor.
+NetQ 2.4 Agents can be installed on switches running:

+- Cumulus Linux version 3.3.2-3.7.x
+- Cumulus Linux version 4.0.0 and later

 This topic describes how to install and configure the NetQ Agent and CLI on Cumulus Linux switches.

-{{%notice note%}}
-You only need to install the NetQ Agent on switches running Cumulus Linux 3.3.2-3.3.x, or on switches running Cumulus Linux 4.0.x that have version 2.3.1 of the Agent pre-installed.

-Check the version of the NetQ Agent running on your switch using the `dpkg-query -W -f '${Package}\t${Version}\n' netq-agent` command.
-If the version installed is:

-- 2.3.1-xxx, then you need to install the 2.4.0 Agent
-- 2.4.0-cl3u<24 or less>~xxx *or* 2.4.0-cl4u<24 or less>~xxx, then you need to install an updated 2.4.0 Agent.
-Follow the instructions in [Upgrade the NetQ Agent on Cumulus Linux Switches](../../Upgrade-NetQ/Upgrade-NetQ-Agents-on-Cumulus-Linux-Switches/), then return here to follow the configuration steps.
-- 2.4.0-cl3u<25 or greater>~xxx *or* 2.4.0-cl4u<25 or greater>~xxx, then you are running the latest version.
-There is no need to update the NetQ 2.4.0 Agent and you can skip to [Configure Your NetQ Agents](#configure-your-netq-agents/).
-{{%/notice%}}

 ## Prepare for Installation

-To install the NetQ Agent you need to install `netq-agent` on each switch.
-To install the NetQ CLI you need to install `netq-apps` on each switch.
+To install the NetQ Agent and CLI you need to install `netq-agent` and `netq-apps` on each switch.
+These are available from the Cumulus Networks repository.

 {{%notice note%}}
-If your network uses a proxy server for external connections, you should first [configure a global proxy](/cumulus-linux/System-Configuration/Configuring-a-Global-Proxy/) so `apt-get` can access the software package on the Cumulus Networks repository.
+If your network uses a proxy server for external connections, you should first [configure a global proxy](/cumulus-linux/System-Configuration/Configuring-a-Global-Proxy/) so `apt-get` can access the software package in the Cumulus Networks repository.
 {{%/notice%}}

 ### Add NetQ Debian Repository